eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-3/index.md

             -   `deploy.additional-prometheus-endpoint.port` (default: 9091)
             -   `deploy.additional-prometheus-endpoint.context` (default: /metrics)

-v24.3.0 of Explore ships the following changes:
+**v24.3.0 of Explore ships the following changes:**

 -   EasyNav
-    -   Createad a fallback module, marked as deprecated
+    -   Created a fallback module, marked as deprecated
     -   Used the old EP for saving data in easynav
 -   Charts Module
     -   Sunburst chart in the Explore module - `Statistics` tab reimplemented with ECharts
 -   CodeMirror editor
     -   Replaced the library for the common usage, added linters for the Editor
 -   SHACL
-    -   Splitted `ShaclContextProvider` into controlled and uncontrolled versions to maintain changes from outer component
+    -   Split `ShaclContextProvider` into controlled and uncontrolled versions to maintain changes from outer component
     -   Hardcoded descriptions endpoint replaced with a proper one from DP
     -   Added information about different validation types to the validation control
 -   `RDFResourceLinkRule` Component